 A hospital can be considered when they offer each of the designated ten steps to help encourage successful breastfeeding.
-Not only that, but accreditation is fairly rigorous, so you can be certain that the hospital and all staff members have gone through extensive training to ensure that they are upholding the most up to date information on maternity care as well as infant feeding to share with moms and families.
+Not only that, but accreditation is fairly rigorous.
+You can be certain that the hospital and all staff members have gone through extensive training to ensure that they uphold the most up-to-date information on maternity care and infant feeding to share with moms and families.

 Benefits of a Baby Friendly Hospital

-A hospital that has received the accreditation means that they meet the ten steps required to help promote successful breastfeeding but to also help promote mother-baby bonding.
+A hospital that has received the accreditation means that they meet the ten steps required to help promote successful breastfeeding and mother-baby bonding.
 Here are some of the things the hospital has to offer and some of the benefits of a baby-friendly hospital.
-(1)

-- Education offered to families to help families make informed decisions about feeding their baby.
+- Education is offered to families to help families make informed decisions about feeding their baby.

 - Supports immediate skin-to-skin contact after birth.

-- Lactation support offered right after birth and well after mom and baby’s hospital stay.
+- Lactation support is offered right after birth and well after the mom and baby’s hospital stay.

 - Staff is always available to answer your questions about baby and breastfeeding right from the start.